Neirea/interpreter/README.md

 # Monkey language interpreter

-An implementation of a [Monkey](https://monkeylang.org) interpreter & compiler in Golang and Typescript.
-Based on Thorsten Ball's book [Writing an Interpreter in Go](https://interpreterbook.com/).
+[Monkey](https://monkeylang.org) interpreter with new features in Golang and Typescript based on Thorsten Ball's book [Writing an Interpreter in Go](https://interpreterbook.com/).

 ## Base Features